SuperOfficeDocs/superoffice-docs/docs/api/security/sentry/com/set-override-com.md

 ---
-# Mandatory fields.
-title: override_sentry_com       # (Required) Very important for SEO.
+title: Setting data-rights with sentry and user-preferences - COM
+uid: override_sentry_com
-description: Setting data-rights with sentry and user-preferences COM # (Required) Important for SEO.
+description: Setting data-rights with sentry and user-preferences COM
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 02.06.2007
+so.date: 02.06.2007
 keywords:
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: onsite              # cloud or onsite
+so.envir: onsite
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Setting data-rights with sentry and user-preferences - COM